Skip to contents

 assay

 Character.
-If the Seurat object contains multiple RNA assays, you may specify which one to use (for example 'RNA2' if you have created a second RNA assay you named 'RNA2'.
+The name of an assay containing the layer with the expression matrix.
+If the seurat_object contains multiple 'RNA' assays, you may specify which one to use (for example, 'RNA2' if you have created a second 'RNA' assay you named 'RNA2'.
 See Seurat v5 vignettes for more information).
-You may also use another assay such as 'SCT' to pull features expression from.
+You may also use another assay, such as 'SCT', to pull feature expression from.

 layer

 Character.
-Formerly known as slot.
+The name of a layer (formerly known as slot) which stores the expression matrix.
 It is recommended to use 'data'.

 features